top of page

 But not all of Los Angeles would embrace the former Flatbush Bums arrival particularly when it came to the controversy leading to the construction of Dodger Stadium.
 When the dust finally settled, Dodger Stadium would officially open on April 10, 1962.
 The Dodgers would draw over 2.75 million fans in their gleaming new home.
 Year in and year out Dodger Stadium features the highest attendance figures in all of baseball with daily crowds of over 40,000 being the norm.

-Over the years Dodger Stadium has had many memorable moments, from Chris Taylor’s Wild Card Clinching walk-off home run to Gibson’s epic at-bat against Dennis Eckersley in 1988 to their sweep of the Yankees in the 1963 World Series, the only time the Dodgers would clinch a World Series at home.
+Over the years Dodger Stadium has had many memorable moments such as Shohei Ohtani’s historic 40-40 feat via the walk-off grand slam, Chris Taylor’s Wild Card Clinching walk-off home run to Gibson’s epic Game 1 walk off homer against Dennis Eckersley in 1988 to their sweep of the Yankees in the 1963 World Series, the only time the Dodgers would clinch a World Series at home.

-For all its glorious history, Dodger Stadium has been the host of 25 postseasons, 10 World Series, as well as hosting The Pope, Elton John, Michael Jackson, and The Beatles.
+For all its glorious history, Dodger Stadium has been the host of 26 postseasons, 10 World Series, as well as hosting The Pope, Elton John, Michael Jackson, and The Beatles.
+It has been the home to some of the game’s greats.
+Koufax, Drysdale and present day stars Clayton Kershaw and Mookie Betts.
+It’s welcomed one of baseball’s most diverse fan bases from the days of Fernandomania and now Shotime.

 Dodger Stadium is the third oldest yard behind only Fenway Park and Wrigley Field.
 Despite being the third oldest big league park, Dodger Stadium, affectionately referred to by blue-clad locals as Blue Heaven On Earth, is hardly referred to as a classic.
 Dodger Stadium maintains a truly unique identity as marked by its signature pastel-colored seating pallet.